Skip to content

 I continued to pray; it was a continuous process of meditation that helped me to realize that not all churches are for all believers, at this time.

 Well, lo and behold!
 I became ill and in my desperation, I was led to the church where I attend now.
 The Holy Spirit led me to my church through an email.
-One day over two years ago, while desperately seeking healing, I saw an email about the healing room here at my church on Thursday nights.
+One day over two years ago, while desperately seeking healing, I saw an email about the healing room here at my church on Friday nights.
 I came; was prayed over and I have been at this church since then.
 It did not feel alien.
 But I have learned that it is not about feelings in the natural.
 I had a spiritual revelation—this was an apostolic/prophetic ministry!
-I had come full circle!
+I hope that I have come full circle!

 My question to you, my friends, is: Are you being fulfilled in your place of worship?
 You and you alone know whether you are being sidelined to the pews or whether you are being equipped to fulfill destiny.
-If you are not discipled, seek the Lord and let him lead you to your good ground, that place where your gifts can and will be used and your calling can be and will be developed.
+If you are not discipled, seek the Lord and let him lead you to your good ground—that place where your gifts can and will be used and your calling can be and will be realized.

 Be Blessed!